melli79/mathGames/Readme.md

 Given a grid of integers, find all valleys, i.e. maximal convex domains.
 A domain must be connected, but there is no need for it to be neither convex nor simply connected.

-## Ancestoral tree
-Write a `class Person` that contains data of a person (e.g. *familyName*, *givenNames*, *date of birth*, *deathDay*?, ...) and links to the nearest relatives (*spouse*, *parents*, *children*).
-Write a recursive xml/json parser that reads the data from a file with DTD `rels.dtd`.

-_Implementation:_  Kotlin, Java, C++, Haskell, Python

 ## Memory
 Implement a strategy for the memory card game:  $2p$ cards of $p$ pairs are mixed and put face down on the table.
 2 Players take turns.
-When it is your turn, you are to flip 2 cards.
+When it is your turn, you are to flip 2 cards, one after the other.
 When they belong to a pair, you may keep them and it is your turn again.
 If they are from different pairs, you have to revert them (but everybody has seen to which pairs they belong).

 The goal is to win more pairs than the opponent.
 A continuous value is to pay out the difference in won pairs.

 Obviously, the current game position is fixed by $(p,o)$ where there are still $p$ pairs in the game and $o$ cards were already revealed (assuming everybody remembers their faces).
-The strategy needs to maximize the future value of a position, by choosing 2 consecutive moves.
-Note that the optimal second move may depend on the outcome of the first move.
+The strategy needs to maximize the future value of a position, by choosing 2 consecutive helf-moves.
+Note that the optimal second half-move may depend on the outcome of the first half-move.

 The trivial game is with only one pair $(1,*)$, because whoever's turn it is, they win 1 point.